MohdAbuzer/Docker_Setup/README.md

-This project includes integrating Jenkins and Sonarqube
+This project includes integrating Jenkins and Sonarqube.
+Jenkins file is located in kuberneted_jenkins_deployment repository